 Broken laterals and prohibited connections can overload KUB's sewers with rainwater and contribute to sewer overflows.
 Leaking laterals can also pollute area waterways, and broken laterals may cause sewage backups in homes.
-When KUB finds a defective lateral or prohibited connection, we mail the property owner a packet that includes an enforcement schedule, information about potential financial aid, and a number to call [594-8270] for more information on the repair finding.
+When KUB finds a defective lateral or prohibited connection, we mail the property owner a packet that includes an enforcement schedule and a number to call [594-8270] for more information on the repair finding.

 If you have sewage backing up in your home or overflowing from your lateral onto the ground, call 524-2911 to report the problem.
 There could be a problem with your private lateral.